coca3x/PythonCRUD/README.md

 # PythonCRUD
-The branch "main" contains functional code
-The branch "development" contains experimental features
+The branch "main" contains functional code, the branch "development" contains experimental features

 You got it! :)